olcf/foundational_hpc_skills/intro_to_python/README.md

     print(i)
 ```

-The goal in `for_loop_list.py` is to print out each entry of the list one after the other.
+The goal in `for_loop_list.py` is to print out each entry of the list in succession.
 A list `loop_list` is created first, which acts as the "sequence" in this scenario (the object that is being iterated over).
 The variable `i` will act as the value of the item inside the sequence on each iteration -- in this case, each entry in `loop_list`.
 The loop will first start at "cat" then move on to "dog", "hamster", and "bird" in succession.